Digital-Peak/DPDocker/webserver/README.md

   If set then the whole web server is rebuild and you have a clean setup as when you started it for the first time.

 ## Internals
-When starting the web server, there are six docker containers started.
-An Apache web server, a MySQL server, a phpMyAdmin server, a postgres server, a pgAdmin server and a Mailcatcher.
+When starting the web server, there are seven docker containers started.
+An Apache web server, a MySQL server, a phpMyAdmin server, a postgres server, a pgAdmin server, a Mailcatcher server and an FTP server.
 All of them are out of the box ready to use.

 To install Joomla, link the extensions and discover them we use a mix of PHP and shell scripts.
 All these scripts can be found in the scripts folder.